-Many think that both tinctures and CBD oil are the same.
+Many think both CBD tinctures and oils are the same.
 They are not.
-They are made differently, have different properties, and how the product works – so it’s necessary to compare the difference between both, to decide which consumption method fits your needs.
+They are made differently, have different properties, and how the product works.
+Therefore, it’s necessary to compare both to decide which consumption method fits your needs.

-In recent years, it’s safe to say that cannabidiol (also known as CBD), has become increasingly popular in aiding health conditions and general wellbeing.
-Of all the cannabinoids found within the cannabis plant, CBD has shown to have the most potent healing properties according to some studies.
+According to some studies, of all the cannabinoids found within the cannabis plant, CBD has shown to have the most potent healing properties.
 Due to its non-psychoactive state, CBD is often patient preferred as well.

-With CBD, patients find health benefits without users having to feel high.
+With CBD oils or tinctures, patients find health benefits without users having to feel high.

-Some of the most notable benefits include improvements to the mood and a boost in metabolism, disease immunity and pain relief, improved sleep and appetite, and memory retention too.
+Some of the most notable benefits include improvements to the following:

-The best part is that CBD comes in many forms.
-Edibles and vapes, beauty products and even topical forms are all widely available.
-CBD oil and CBD tinctures tend to be the most popular.
+The best part, however, is that CBD comes in many forms.
+Edibles and CBD vapes, beauty products, and even topical forms are all widely available.
+CBD oil and tinctures tend to have the most demand.

 How tinctures differ and may benefit

 Both consumption methods are discreet, have little to no psychoactive effects, and help with inflammation.
-For intake, CBD oils and tinctures can be taken sublingually but oils tend to lack the added taste of some tinctures.
+You can take CBD oils and tinctures sublingually for intake, but oils tend to lack the added taste of some tinctures.

 Overall, it comes down to THC preferences and tolerance, as well as taste preferences.